LIST OF ORGANISATIONS AND CLUBS

 |1st Bearley and Snitterfield Scout Group|

-meet Friday at the Scout Hut between Bearley and Snitterfield.
+All meet at the Scout Hut between Bearley and Snitterfield.

 You name it, we do it!
 From camping, cooking, and games in the woods to making, painting and space missions, with everything in between.

 Volunteer leaders for all sections, and volunteers to provide administrative support needed.

 B&S look forward to meeting you and starting your adventure!

 of Fairtrade producers.
 Monthly stall at the Community Café - 1st

 Sunday each month.Please look out for Traidcraft events throughout the

 year, and at the fete and Christmas bazaar.

 charity, which, through a network of activities, provides extra

 resources for our village school.